VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Statistics

 \subsection{Verdicts}

-Table~\ref{tab:verdict_stats} shows the total number of labels after discretizing scores into $[-1, -\nicefrac{1}{3})$ for negative, $[-\nicefrac{1}{3}, \nicefrac{1}{3}]$ for neutral, and $(\nicefrac{1}{3}, 1]$ for positive.
-Note that the totals across properties differ for two reasons: The number of media is different to the number of claims and the properties veracity and context coverage are evaluated only if the previous properties did not result in a \negative decision.
+Tab.~\ref{tab:verdict_stats} shows the total number of labels after discretizing scores into $3$ bins as described in App.~\ref{app:score_discretization}.
+Note that the totals across properties differ for two reasons: The number of media is different to the number of claims and the properties \textit{Veracity} and \textit{Context Coverage} are evaluated only if the previous properties did not result in a \negative decision.
+Table~\ref{tab:verdict_stats} and Figure~\ref{fig:score_distributions} show the distribution of scores for all properties.